Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Away from the glamour of the main line express, thousands of miles of industrial railway moved raw materials and finished products from the very dawn of railways in the UK.
-From sewage works to sugar factory, all manner of industries were served, employing on occasion dozens of locomotives or in other cases simply a horse or a petrol tractor.
-The Beckton gas works in London ran a massive railway, complete with locomotive roundhouse and signals, whilst the ironstone industry of the East Midlands operated on the edge of fields.
-Truly it can be said that one was never more than a mile or two from an industrial railway, though often its existence might not be well known.
-Cable worked lines abounded in town brickworks, and a cornucopia of locomotives provided power, whilst a fantastic array of specialist wagons moved all manner of goods, some of them hardly salubrious!
-A few industrial lines have survived to be kept as heritage attractions, one is even a Scheduled Ancient Monument.
-Part of the book looks at these heritage lines, as well as the ways in which you can find out more about them and their history or even become a spare time coal train driver.
+Since the dawn of the railways, away from the glamour of the main line express, thousands of miles of industrial railway moved raw materials and finished products.
+From sewage works to sugar factories, all manner of industries were served.
+These sometimes employed dozens of locomotives, or in other cases simply a horse or a petrol tractor.
+The Beckton gas works in London ran a massive railway, complete with locomotive roundhouse and signals, while the ironstone industry of the East Midlands operated on the edge of fields.
+It can be said that one was never more than a mile or two from an industrial railway, though often its existence might not have been well known.
+A corncucopia of locomotives provided power, while a fantastic array of specialist wagons moved all manner of goods.
+A few industrial lines have survived as heritage attractions, and one is even a Scheduled Ancient Monument.
+This book is part of the Britain's Heritage series, which provides definitive introductions to the riches of Britain's past, and is the perfect way to get acquainted with Industrial Railways in all their variety.